 Fatigued Truck Drivers

 Hurt By a Commercial Driver Who Fell Asleep Behind the Wheel?
-You Need a Florida Truck Accident Attorney to Manage Your Claim
+You Need a Florida Truck Crash Attorney to Manage Your Claim

 The Insurance Institute for Highway Safety notes that more than 4,000 people died in crashes with commercial vehicles in 2017 and cites tired driving as a leading cause.
 Tired drivers themselves often die in these horrific and unnecessary accidents, but others are at risk, as well.
 Of the 4,102 people killed in 2017 truck crashes, 17% were truck drivers, 68% were drivers and other occupants of passenger vehicles, and 14% were pedestrians, bicyclists or motorcyclists.

-Searcy Denney has represented Florida drivers injured in vehicle crashes for more than 40 years.
+Searcy Denney has represented Florida drivers injured in truck accidents for more than 40 years.
 Our legal team has the experience and resources to pursue not only a fatigued truck driver who may have caused a crash, but also the large trucking corporation responsible for an accident involving its fleets and drivers.

 Hours of Service Rules